District court: Sweden

 In Sweden, there are 48 district courts (tingsrätt); Tingsrätt is also used to describe such courts in Finland and Norway.
 While relatively recent creations in their current form, the term tingsrätt refers to the ting ("thing"), the ancient term for governing assemblies in these and other Nordic and Germanic countries, where disputes would be brought up to be settled.
 The specific term tingsrätt was used for courts already in 17th century Sweden, but was later discontinued.
 It's the court of first instance; dealing with criminal cases, some civil law disputes and a number of non-contentious matters.
 Private cases against decisions by the public authorities are generally handled by the tingsrätt or the förvaltningsrätt (administrative court), depending on the authority in question.

-In 1971, the tingsrätt's became the district courts of Sweden, replacing the previous distinction between rådhusrätt in larger cities and häradsrätt for other parts of the country.
+In 1971, the tingsrätt's became the district courts of Sweden, replacing the previous distinction between rådhusrätt in larger cities and the häradsrätt's for the assize courts of Sweden in other parts of the country.
 Later reforms have substantially reduced the number of these courts from around 100 to currently (2014) 48.

 Appeals against a district court are made to the appellate court (hovrätt).